hindu-comm/weblogs/cestlaviepriya/2020/08/2020-08-29_the-downfall-of-bakhtiyar-khilji-rout-of-his-force-by-tibet-and-kamarupa.md

 +++
-title = "The Downfall of Bakhtíyár Khiljí : Rout of his Force by Tibet and Kámarúpa" date = "2020-08-29"
+title = "Bakhtíyár Khiljí - priyA"
+date = "2020-08-29"
 upstream_url = "https://cestlaviepriya.wordpress.com/2020/08/29/the-downfall-of-bakhtiyar-khilji-rout-of-his-force-by-tibet-and-kamarupa/"

 +++
 Source: [here](https://cestlaviepriya.wordpress.com/2020/08/29/the-downfall-of-bakhtiyar-khilji-rout-of-his-force-by-tibet-and-kamarupa/).

+The Downfall of Bakhtíyár Khiljí : Rout of his Force by Tibet and Kámarúpa"

 A man who is sickened with grief, surrounded by depression, a man who is languishing in his own pathetic misery.
 A man who is too ashamed to come